yrro/pam_subuid/README.md

 Remarks
 -------

-⚠️ This module is a proof-of-concept.
-It is not battle-hardened.
+⚠️ This module is not battle-hardened.
 Don't install it on your important production cluster.
 But please try it out and send feedback (or pull requests!)

 ⚠️ I'm not an expert C programmer!
 I've used GNU extensions and probably committed other sins that may turn the stomach of seasoned systems programmers!